Getting Started with IdentitySuite

 dotnet add package IdentitySuite.EntityFrameworkCore.PostgreSqlMySQL (Compatible with MySQL/MariaDB)

-dotnet add package IdentitySuite.EntityFrameworkCore.MySqlDatabase Engine Notice
+dotnet add package IdentitySuite.EntityFrameworkCore.MySqlMySQL Provider Notice

 Important MySQL Requirements

-AllowUserVariables=true, Pomelo's caching system will fail
+The MySQL connection string must include AllowUserVariables=true, otherwise Pomelo's caching system will fail:

-4. Build the Application
+2.1 Build the Application

 Build the application to automatically create the default IdentitySuite